Language-Research-Technology/ldac-profile/profile/profile.md

 ### PrimaryMaterial

-`PrimaryMaterial` MAY be a video or audio file if it is available or MAY be a ContextualEntity referencing a primary text such as a book.
+`PrimaryMaterial` may be a video or audio file if it is available or may be a ContextualEntity referencing a primary text such as a book.

 #### A [File, PrimaryMaterial]: